justcallmegoyo/CV/README.md

 ## Greg Paul

-My life used to consist of trying to learn every possible inane expression in Spanish so that one day, one person might actually think I'm a native Spaniard, rather than a try-hard Mancunian.
+My life used to consist of trying to learn every possible inane expression in Spanish so that someday, somewhere, someone might actually think I'm a native Spaniard, rather than a try-hard Mancunian.
 My life is different now because these days I'm doing the same with coding as well.

 ## Skills

 #### Communication & Language

 What first attracted me to coding was the idea of having mastered the language of the humans, then maybe this time I should dedicate myself to the language of the machines.
 As you may well be doing with me at this very moment,  I instantly assess the competence of an organisation based on the language it uses to express itself and explain its mission.
-I know that my technical and expressive skills can be of great use.
+I know that the pace of technical change is astounding and wish never to personally decline into obsolesence.

 #### Another Skill